 It’s October and the traditional fall colors are everywhere.
-We’re not talking about red and orange, though, but various shades of pink, the color of Breast Cancer Awareness Month.
+We’re not talking about red and orange, but various shades of pink, the color of Breast Cancer Awareness Month, or BCAM.

 The long-standing awareness campaign definitely means different things to different people.
 For some, it’s about celebrating strength and survival.
 For others, advocacy and a push to educate people about the realities of breast cancer, particularly metastatic disease.
 Researchers may think of the many donations that help to fund their invaluable work.
 Others are concerned about “pink profiteering.”

 Curious what Breast Cancer Awareness Month means to those in the trenches with the disease, either fighting it, living with it, helping patients navigate it or tirelessly working towards its eradication?
 Read on: